KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 Two types of ports

-• connect a bridge to another bridges,
+• connect a bridge to another bridge,

 • connect a bridge to the virtualization host

-about the INcoming or OUTgoing direction of an Ethernet packet via a specific port when we define IN/OUT iptables rules.
+We remind the reader that it always is the perspective of the bridge that decides about the INcoming or OUTgoing direction of an Ethernet packet via a specific port when we define respective IN/OUT iptables rules.

 Therefore, packets crossing a border port in the IN direction always come from outside the bridge.
 Packets leaving the port OUTwards may however come from guests of the bridge itself AND from guests outside other border ports of the very same bridge.

-Just from looking at the sketch we see a logical conundrum, which has a significant impact on the setup of iptables rules on a host with multiple bridges in place:
+Just from looking at the sketch above we see a logical conundrum, which has a significant impact on the setup of iptables rules on a host with multiple bridges in place:

 • Bridge for bridge – IN-Port-rules, then OUT-port-rules on the same first bridge => afterwards IN-port-rules/OUT-port-rules again – but this time for the ports of the next entered bridge?